HajarahM/facebook-marketplaces-recommendation-ranking-system/README.md

 ### Task 1 - Pytorch Text Dataset and BERT Tokenizer + Model
 Using the previously created dataset of the Facebook Marketplace products csv cleaned file, I created the Pytorch Text Dataset that would then feed entries into the text classification model.
 The class for this torch.utils.data.dataset dataset is named 'TextDataset' and follows the following steps

     1. Verify that the 'cleaned_products.csv' file exists, if not it throws an error

     2. Otherwise, if the 'cleaned_products.csv' file exists, then program continues to load the csv file as a pandas dataframe ('self.products)

-    3. From the products dataframe, the colomns for 'main_category' and 'descriptions' are defined as 'self.labels' and self.descriptions' respectively.
+    3. From the products dataframe, the colomns for 'main_category' and 'descriptions' are defined as 'self.labels' and self. descriptions' respectively.
 And number of classes is obtained by getting the length of 'self.labels'.

     4. To assign a label to each category, I used an encoder as shown in the code below and also defined the respective decoder that will be used to display the description of the predicted category.

     5. I then encoded the descriptions using the Bert Tokenizer (for pretrained bert-base-uncased model) with base BertModel embedding

-    6. The output of the dataset is the labels in tensor format and encoded descriptions sample code below;
+    6. The output of the dataset is the labels in tensor format and encoded descriptions

+sample code below;
 ``` python
 class TextDataset(torch.utils.data.Dataset):